 It works similar to any other type of custodial account.
 It’s set up in the name of the parent or guardian, who owns the account and manages it.
 But once the minor reaches the age of majority in their state – which is either 18 or 21 – the account reverts to the minor.

 The maximum contribution to a traditional IRA for 2020 is $6,000 per year.
 If you’re age 50 or older, there’s a “catch-up contribution” of $1,000 per year.
 Your total contribution will be $7,000 per year.
 These are the limits that also pertain to both the spousal IRA and the custodial IRA for your children.

 There’s an important secondary contribution limit that may apply to people who have a very generous employer-sponsored retirement plan, or even multiple plans.

 It’s particularly relevant for high income taxpayers, who make larger than average retirement contributions.

-If you add up your contributions to all retirement plans, the total contributions – including employer matching contributions – cannot exceed $55,000, or $61,000 if you are 50 or older.
+If you add up your contributions to all retirement plans, the total contributions – including employer matching contributions – cannot exceed $57,000.
 That includes 401(k), 403(b), 457, TSP, Solo 401(k), and SEP and SIMPLE IRAs.
 If your contributions to one or more of these plans exceeds the limits, you will not be eligible to contribute to a traditional IRA.